How SEO Impacts Other Digital Marketing Channels

 Paid Social Advertising

 Another great opportunity for social media marketers to capitalize on your organic search traffic is to create remarketing campaigns.
 Organic traffic tends to be top of the funnel brand introducers.
 These customers are often shopping around and kicking tires.
-It’s beneficial for you to create dynamic retargeting campaign targeting customers who abandoned the cart so you can reel them back in.
-For eCommerce sites it’s a common practice to create an offer for users who so they’ll come back and convert.
+It’s beneficial for you to create dynamic retargeting campaign targeting customers to show them the exact product they were just looking at so you can reel them back in.
+For eCommerce sites it’s a common practice to create an offer for users who abondoned their cart to bring them back and convert.

 Post Promotion and Traffic Tiers